mariamkopaleishvili1/TeamA-DDIT-2026/deliverables/issue_tree_template.md

 Write the central strategic question in one sentence.

+How will a prediction‑market fintech disrupt incumbent banks and brokerages in Georgia, and what drivers determine whether the fintech (vs. incumbents) wins customer adoption and profitable scale?

 **Your draft**
-- Core question: Why are the margins contacting in healthcare industry?
-- Why this question matters: Profits shrink and consumer bears the price increase.
+- Core question: How will a prediction‑market fintech disrupt incumbent banks and brokerages in Georgia, and what drivers determine whether the fintech (vs. incumbents) wins customer adoption and profitable scale?
+- Why this question matters: If incumbents misread this shift, they lose deposits, trading activity, and data advantages to a low‑cost event‑trading venue; if the fintech misreads it, network effects never form and the model stalls.
 ---

 ## Part 2.
 First-level branches